mare-imbrium/film-wiki/README.md

 `fetchupdate.rb` is the main program which reads a list of urls from the given file or urls.txt fetches the wiki link, and updates the info, and saves the page in ./wiki.

+## NEW

+ I have broken up the `fetchupdate.rb` so it can be run independently to redownload and update the db.

+     ./downloadfilm.rb "/wiki/Fading_Gigolo"
+     ./downloadfilm.rb --force "/wiki/Fading_Gigolo" (to overwrite)

+ - parse to downloaded document giving path, and wiki url which is the key field.
+This results in a yml file in the yml folder which matches the wiki file name with yml extension.

+     ./parsedoc.rb wiki/Fading_Gigolo.html /wiki/Fading_Gigolo

+ - update the yml file into the database.
+IF not existing, a new record will be inserted, else the record will be updated.

+     ./updateyml2db.rb -v yml/Fading_Gigolo.yml

+## EARLIER

 Earlier, I kept the wiki dump in the database and allowed the user to view it by piping to w3m.
 However, this does not allow linking across pages.
 So now the wiki page are on the disk and one can click and move to other movies.